 Far from the coasts and the nearest body of water, American homeowners are finding that climate change is bringing costly basement flooding and increasing winter flood risks thanks to early snowmelt and ice jams miles away.

 As awareness of the threat of inland flooding grows, American homeowners are also becoming aware of the challenges of getting an accurate flood map and a complete picture of your flood risk.
 As the climate continues to change, homeowners should evaluate their local flood risk on a regular basis – perhaps annually – or following any local disaster.

-If you don’t yet have flood insurance for your property, get a quote today.
+If you don’t yet have flood insurance for your property, reach out to your agent to get a quote today.

 How to Prepare for Earth Movement